-Supporting Semiconductor Technology
+Supporting Wireless Technology Exports

 EXIM provides competitive financing solutions to help level the playing field for U.S. exporters and empower them to compete in a fierce global marketplace.
-The agency’s financing facilities enable buyers of U.S. semiconductor goods and services to make selections based on the quality of the offerings, rather than on financing terms.
+The agency’s financing facilities enable buyers of U.S. telecommunications goods and services to make selections based on the quality of the offerings, rather than on financing terms.

-EXIM’s Semiconductor Experience
+EXIM’s Telecommunications Experience

 EXIM’s Export Financing Solutions

 EXIM is a long-standing global leader and innovator in the development of competitive export credit financing solutions.
 EXIM was the first export credit agency to create a limited recourse project financing team.
 Today the agency continues to lead the way in creative market solutions to promote the procurement of U.S. goods and services.
 Export financing and risk mitigation solutions available through EXIM include:

 - Direct Loans